joedj/ftpii/branches/joe_0_0_7/README.txt

 20080622 0.0.7 Added virtual path support for /sd and /usb. (thanks srg!)
                Added SITE LOADER command to return to loader.
+               Added SITE CLEAR command to clear the console.
 20080617 0.0.6 Incorporated SD-card and USB hot-swapping patch. (thanks srg!)
 20080615 0.0.5 Added support for buggy FTP clients that use "LIST -aL" or similar, at the expense of breaking
                paths that begin with '-'.